rakshadharanika/Poisson_distribution/README.md

 # Program :
 ```
-DEVELOPED BY : V RAKSHA DHARANIKA
+DEVELOPED BY : VIDHIYA LAKSHMI S
-REGISTER NO  : 212223230167
+REGISTER NO  : 212223230238
 ```
 ```
 import numpy as np